 - You cannot borrow more than the maximum loan amount set for your course.
 If the tuition fee for your course is higher than your loan limit, you'll have to pay the difference.

-- Make sure to keep track of your existing student loans, if you have any, as you need to repay these along with your VSL debt in the future.
+- Make sure to keep track of your billing period and other loan obligations on your Commonwealth Assistance Notice (CAN).
+Any loan balances you may have under the VET FEE-HELP loan program, if you have any, will have to be repaid along with your VSL debt in the future.
+Check the Study Assist website regularly.

-- If you wish to withdraw from your course, put this into writing and submit it to your course provider before the census day, or else you will still incur a VSL debt.
+- If you wish to withdraw from your course, put this into writing and submit it to your course provider before the census day to receive a full 100% refund of any upfront payments.
+Otherwise, you will still incur a VSL debt.

 What Natural Therapy Courses are VSL Approved?